-Chest x-ray and other imaging, TST, and IGRA can also provide helpful diagnostic information.
+Chest x-ray and other imaging can also provide helpful diagnostic information.
 Chest x-ray may show signs of primary or active TB; in miliary TB, it shows thousands of 2- to 3-mm interstitial nodules evenly distributed through both lungs.

 Other imaging tests are done based on clinical findings.
 Abdominal or genitourinary involvement usually requires CT or ultrasonography; renal lesions are often visible.
 Bone and joint involvement requires CT or MRI; MRI is preferable for spinal disease.

 TST and IGRA may initially be negative, but a repeat test in a few weeks is likely to be positive.
 If it is not, the diagnosis of TB should be questioned or causes of anergy (no reaction to any skin test) should be sought.

-Drug treatment is the most important modality and follows standard regimens and principles (see First-line drugs First-line drugs Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ).
-Six to 9 mo of therapy is probably adequate for most sites except the meninges, which require treatment for 9 to 12 mo.
+Drug treatment is the most important modality and follows standard regimens and principles (see First-line drugs for TB First-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ).
+Six to 9 months of therapy is probably adequate for most sites except the meninges, which require treatment for 9 to 12 months.